rcgRaf/Web-Forum/README.md

 Project includes NLog extension for logging

-Logs in root Logs folder and c:/temp folder
+Logs in "project root"\Logs folder and c:/temp folder

 Found bug with null CreatedDate property for `Posts`